As promised, here is more of the low-down on the recent trip to Paris. We travelled by EuroStar from London:

 These fifty pieces are destined for a quilt all of their very own…

 Thank you for reading my blog.
-Quilt patterns are here, Fabrics are here, Classes are here
+Quilt Patterns are here, Fabrics are here, Classes are here